ucsdEd711/lab3/Lab report 2.md

 This is the input I tested for the merged function in ListExample.java.
  ![Image](lab2_7.png)

-The symptoms and errors got from running with Junit:
+The symptoms and errors got from running with JUnit:
-We can see all two inputs failed, and Junit show that the symtom is "java.;ang.OutOfMemoryError: Java heap space"
+We can see all two inputs failed, and JUnit show that the symtom is "java.;ang.OutOfMemoryError: Java heap space"
  ![Image](lab2_8.png)

 In the image below, we fixed the bug of the merge function and it is a simple bug fixed, we change "index+=1" to "index2+=1" in line 44 with the red circle!
  ![Image](lab2_9.png)

- After fixing the bug, we run it with Junit again and get success for both tested input.
+ After fixing the bug, we run it with JUnit again and get success for both tested input.
  ![Image](lab2_10.png)

  Conclusion for bug fixing on merge function, connection between the symptom and the bug: The bug of the function is on line 44, in the original (not fix) merge function, it was index1+=1, which should change to index2+=1, because it should add list2 into the new array not list1.
 As a result, it casues java.;ang.OutOfMemoryError: Java heap space as a symptom.